idan1356/flask_OCR_Service/README.md

 ## OCR Model Caching

 The OCR model used by the service is LRU (Least Recently Used) cached to improve performance.
-The caching is implemented using the `functools.lru_cache` decorator.

-The OCR model initialization is managed through the `OCRModelSingleton` class, ensuring that only one instance of the model is created.
-Additionally, the `LRUCachedOCRModel` class uses the `lru_cache` decorator to cache OCR models based on the languages used for processing.
+The caching is implemented using the `functools.lru_cache` decorator, to cache OCR models based on the languages used for processing.

 ## Configuration